paulsonkoly/yarr/README.md

 >>> File.absolute_path, File.atime, File.basename, File.birthtime, File.blockdev?, File.chardev?, File.chmod, File.chown, File.ctime, File.delete,...
 ```

+### fake

+An easter egg command, using Classname.methodname ri notation.
+It responds with
+the result of Faker::Classname.methodname from the faker gem.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/phaul/yarr.